 Learn more about The IPaintMyMind Arts Education Curriculum and Resource Guide and purchase your copy today – available for $197 for a limited time!

-PLEASE NOTE: Any Chicago Public Schools Teachers interested in the guide should CLICK THIS LINK to receive FREE ACCESS to the versions we deliver to our Shared Walls Program schools in Chicago.
+PLEASE NOTE: Any Chicago Public Schools Teachers interested in the guide should email us directly at firstname.lastname@example.org to receive the version we deliver to our Shared Walls schools in Chicago.
 This offer is limited to CPS Teachers only through June 2021.